Ukraine faces 'one of largest' Russian aerial assaults – DW – 11/17/2024

 Among the initial casualties were two women killed in the southern city of Mykolaiv, where six other people, including two children, were also injured, according to local military governor Vitalii Kim.

-Kim said several homes, a tower block, a shopping mall and a row of parked cars had also been damaged, as well as an unspecified infrastructural object.
+Kim said several homes, a tower block, a shopping mall and a row of parked cars had also been damaged, as well as unspecified infrastructure.

-Two residential buildings reportedly caught fire in the capital, Kyiv, while explosions were also reported in Zaporizhzhia, Dnipro, and Zelenskyy's home town Kryvyi Rih.
+Two residential buildings reportedly caught fire in the capital, Kyiv, while explosions were also reported in Zaporizhzhia, Dnipro, and Zelenskyy's hometown Kryvyi Rih, in central Ukraine.
 Social media footage showed Ukrainian air defenses in action in the Black Sea port of Odesa.

 Ukraine's largest private energy provider DTEK said in a statement that Russian strikes had "seriously damaged" equipment at thermal power stations, where it said repairs were underway.